The Cars That Ate Paris: Plot

 The film begins with an urban couple driving through the countryside in what looks like a cinema advertisement.
 The scene comes to a halt with a fatal accident.
 The rural Australian town of Paris arranges fatal accidents to visitors driving through.
 Townspeople collect items from the luggage of the deceased passengers whilst survivors are taken to the local hospital where they are given lobotomies with power tools and kept as "veggies" for medical experiments by the earnest town surgeon.
-The young men of the town salvage and modify the wrecked vehicles into a variety of strange-looking cars designed for destruction.
+The young men of the town salvage and modify the wrecked vehicles into a variety of strange-looking cars destined for destruction.

 Arthur Waldo (Terry Camilleri) and his older brother, George Waldo (Rick Scully), drive through Paris with their caravan where they meet with an accident that kills George.
 Arthur is spared and looked after by the Mayor of Paris, Len Kelly (John Meillon), who invites Arthur to stay in his home as one of his family; his two young daughters have been "adopted" after being orphaned in motor accidents in the town.

-Arthur unsuccessfully attempts to leave Paris but due to a previous incident where he was exonerated of manslaughter for running over an elderly pedestrian, he has lost his confidence in driving and there does not seem to be any public transport.
+Arthur unsuccessfully attempts to leave Paris but due to a previous incident where he was exonerated of manslaughter for running over an elderly pedestrian, he has lost his confidence in driving, and there does not seem to be any public transport.
 Mayor Len gives Arthur a job at the local hospital as a medical orderly.
 Beneath the idyllic rural paradise of Paris is a festering feud between the young men of the town who live for their modified vehicles that they terrorise the town with and the older generation.
-When one of the hoons damages the Mayor's property and breaks a statue of an Aboriginal Australian the older men of the town burn the guilty driver's car as he is held down.
+When one of the hoons damages the Mayor's property and breaks a statue of an Aboriginal Australian, the older men of the town burn the guilty driver's car as he is held down.

 The Mayor appoints Arthur the town parking inspector complete with brassard and Army bush jacket that further irritates the young men.
-The situation reaches its boiling point the night of the town's annual Pioneers Ball which is a fancy dress and costume party.
-What was planned to be a "car gymkhana" by the young men turns into an assault on the town where both sides attack each other killing several of the residents.
-Arthur regains his driving confidence when he repeatedly drives the Mayor's car into his former hospital orderly supervisor who is one of the hoons.
-The film closes with Arthur, and the town's other residents, leaving Paris in the night.
+The situation reaches its boiling point the night of the town's annual Pioneers Ball, which is a fancy dress and costume party.
+What was planned to be a "car gymkhana" by the young men turns into an assault on the town where both sides attack each other, killing several of the residents.
+Arthur regains his driving confidence when he repeatedly drives the Mayor's car into his former hospital orderly supervisor, who is one of the hoons.
+The film closes with Arthur and the town's other residents leaving Paris in the night.